Skip to main content

 Courses are delivered sequentially and knowledge and skills are developed cumulatively.
 Frequent or regular absences result in students getting behind or having gaps in their knowledge and this is inevitably reflected in their performance in assessments.

-2. To work hard in class every period
+Work hard in class every period

 Students who consistently work with application and focus are likely to achieve their learning objectives and earn the respect and support of their teachers.
 They will find that their teachers are prepared to ‘go the extra mile’ should they need individual assistance.